Kurralta Park

 Kurralta Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of Kurralta Park is estimated at around 3,650.
-This reflects an increase of 511 people since the 2021 Census, which reported a population of 3,139.
-The change is inferred from AreaSearch's estimation of the resident population at 3,447 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 76 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,506 persons per square kilometer, placing Kurralta Park in the top 10% of national locations assessed by AreaSearch.
-The suburb's 16.3% growth since the 2021 census exceeded the state average of 9.0%, and that of Greater Adelaide.
+As of May 2026, the estimated population of the suburb of Kurralta Park is around 3,309 people.
+This figure reflects an increase of 170 individuals since the 2021 Census, which reported a population of 3,139 people.
+The increase is inferred from AreaSearch's estimation of the resident population at 3,303, based on examination of the latest ERP data release by the ABS in June 2025, and an additional 78 validated new addresses since the Census date.
+This results in a population density ratio of 4,085 persons per square kilometer, placing Kurralta Park in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Kurralta Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing its SA3 area.
 Population growth was primarily driven by overseas migration, contributing approximately 97.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Considering projected demographic shifts, an above median population growth is projected for Kurralta Park, with an expected increase of 857 persons to 2041, reflecting a gain of 16.7% over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, an above median population growth is projected for the suburb, expected to expand by 739 persons to reach 4,048 people by 2041, reflecting a gain of 22.1% in total over the 16-year period.

 Frequently Asked Questions - Population